ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

     echo "options iwlwifi 11n_disable=1" | sudo tee /etc/modprobe.d/iwlwifi.conf

-### Declartion
+### Disclaimer

-It is just proplem I have with my zenbook, if it distroys your laptop, well, cest la vie
+It is just problem I have with my zenbook, if it destroys your laptop, well, cest la vie

-If you have other problems , I may be able to help (if the system is not fresh installed,
+If you have other problems, I may be able to help (if the system is not fresh installed,

 then the possibitties will be way to high)

-my mail: a36402191234@gmail.com
+my email: a36402191234@gmail.com